 Design and Analysis of Experiments

-This course covers the principles and practice of designing experiments, and the analysis of data from them.
+This course covers the principles and practice of designing experiments or trials, and the analysis of data from them.
 The course covers the following topics:

 - choice of experimental units;